HL7/fhir-ips/input/pagecontent/ipsStructure.md

 #### Medication Summary

 The medication summary section contains a description of the patient's medications relevant for the scope of the patient summary.

 The actual content could depend on the jurisdiction, it could report:
-- the currently active medications;
+- The currently active medications
-- the current and past medications considered relevant by the authoring GP;
+- The current and past medications considered relevant by the authoring practitioner
-- the patient prescriptions or dispensations automatically extracted by a regional or a national EHR.
+- The patient prescriptions or dispensations automatically extracted by a regional or a national EHR

-In all those cases however medications are documented in the Patient Summary as medication statements.
+In all those cases however medications are documented in the Patient Summary as medication statements or medication requests.

-The entries of this section must be one of the choices below:
+Populating this section must be one of the choices below:
+- No entry with use of emptyReason (at Composition.section)
-- an entry stating that the patient is known not to be under any relevant medication;
+- An entry stating that the patient is known not to be under any relevant medication (or other "no medication information")
-- an entry stating that no information is available about the patient's potential medications;
-- one or more entries enumerating the patient's relevant medication (one entry per medication).
+- One or more entries enumerating the patient's relevant medication (one entry per medication)

 #### Allergies and Intolerances

 This section documents the relevant allergies or intolerances (conditions) for a patient, describing the kind of reaction (e.g. rash, anaphylaxis,..); preferably the agents that cause it; and optionally the criticality and the certainty of the allergy.

 At a minimum, it should list currently active and any relevant historical allergies and adverse reactions.
-If no information about allergies is available, or if no allergies are known this should be clearly documented in the section.
+If no information about allergies is available, or if no allergies are known this should be  documented in the section through the use of emptyReason (at Composition.section) or a referenced resource (at Composition.section.entry).

 #### Problem List

 The IPS problem section lists and describes clinical problems or conditions currently being monitored for the patient.
+If no information about problems is available or there are no known problems, this documented in the section through the use of emptyReason (at Composition.section) or a referenced resource (at Composition.section.entry).

 #### Immunizations

-The Immunizations Section defines a patient's current immunization status and pertinent immunization history.
-The primary use case for the Immunization Section is to enable communication of a patient's immunization status.
-The section includes current immunization status and the entire clinically pertinent immunization history that is known.
+The Immunizations Section defines a patient's current immunization status and pertinent immunization history.The primary use case for the Immunization Section is to enable communication of a patient's immunization status.The section includes current immunization status and the entire clinically pertinent immunization history that is known.

 #### History of Procedures